 Investing Money You Can’t Afford To Lose

 This is true for all types of investment.
-And in crypto, you also have to bear in mind various variables at play such as:
+In crypto, you also have to bear in mind various variables at play such as:

 - Fluctuation of price